raspberrypilearning/pi-tag/en/step_7.md

 + Create a new Python file called `led_test.py`, and save it in the same folder as your previous files.

-+ This time, import the `gpiozero` library to control the LED:
++ + At the top of your new file, import the `RGBLED` class from the `gpiozero` library to control your LED.

 ```Python
 from gpiozero import RGBLED